bartbriek/inventori/README.md

 ## How to use the application

-You will need read priviliges for the following services:
+You will need to assume the SecurityAuditRole or another IAM role with the same read permissions to successfully list all the resources within the AWS account.
+The minimal policies that you need to have are:

 ```HCL
     {